Saxon (vehicle): History

 The British Army initially ordered a batch of 47 vehicles in early 1983, with first deliveries taking place in early 1984.

 The second order for the British Army was a batch of 247 vehicles with the option for a further 200, the latter exercised in late 1985.
 The final deliveries of the 447 vehicles was complete by early 1989.

 The Royal Artillery ordered 30 Saxons for use as command post vehicles armed with Rapier missiles.
 These vehicles were all delivered in early 1987.

 In 1990, the British Ministry of Defence placed an order of around 100 vehicles as well an order of Saxon ambulances, with first deliveries taking place in 1991.
 These vehicles had a number of improvements over earlier models, including a Cummins 6BT 5.91-litre turbocharged six-cylinder diesel engine developing 160 bhp coupled with a fully automatic transmission.

 The first operational Saxons were deployed in Germany in 1983, to equip mechanised infantry battalions.
 The Saxon has now been withdrawn from service in HM Armed Forces, but 147 are kept in storage.
 The Saxon has been deployed to places such as Bahrain, Brunei, Bosnia, Malaysia, Northern Ireland, Oman, Iraq and Afghanistan.

 Seven Saxons were ordered by the Royal Hong Kong Police from GKN Sankey in 1987 and delivered in 1988 where they replaced 15 Saracens.
 They were assigned to the Police Tactical Unit and remained there until withdrawn in 2009.
 In the Balkans, Saxons were outfitted with turrets taken from FV432s to serve as an improvised anti-sniper turret.

 75 Saxons were sold to Ukraine reportedly under a contract made in 2013, i.e. predating the start of the Russo-Ukrainian War.
 The Ukrainian military announced the deal on 5 December 2014.
 The former chief commander of British land forces, Richard Dannatt, said that supplying the vehicles to Ukraine was "immoral" as they were "useless" in high intensity warfare.
 Most of them were outfitted with DShK and dual PK GPMGs.

 In Ukrainian service, the type has seen combat against Russian forces during the 2022 Russian invasion of Ukraine.
 As of May 2024, available video and photographic evidence indicates Ukraine has lost at least 14 Saxons during the invasion, with 8 being captured by Russian forces and 6 being destroyed.

 The last reported sighting of a Saxon in Ukrainian service was in January 2024.
-Due their age and poor condition after eight years of combat use, they have been largely replaced with modern MRAPs provided by the United Kingdom and other allied nations.
+Due to their age and poor condition after eight years of combat use, they have been largely replaced with modern MRAPs provided by the United Kingdom and other allied nations.